Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/_index.md

 ---
 title: Learn how to deploy MariaDB on AWS

-description: Deploy single instance of MariaDB through Docker, RDS and EC2 instance
+description: Deploy a single instance of MariaDB through Docker, RDS, or an EC2 instance.

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for anyone who wants to deploy an Arm based MariaDB EC2 instance, RDS and container on AWS.
+who_is_this_for: This is an introductory topic for anyone who wants to deploy MariaDB on Arm based EC2 instance, Arm based RDS deployment, or Arm based container on AWS.

 learning_objectives:
     - Deploy single instance of MariaDB through Docker, RDS and EC2 instance